California Alien Land Law Of 1913

 Legal Challenges and the Path to Repeal

-Despite the discriminatory nature of the Alien Land Law, it was upheld by the U.S. Supreme Court in several cases, including Terrace v.
-Thompson (1923) and Porterfield v.
+Despite the discriminatory nature of the Alien Land Law, it was upheld by the U.Practically speaking, supreme Court in several cases, including Terrace v.
+And s.
+Even so, thompson (1923) and Porterfield v.
 Webb (1923).
-The Court reasoned that the law did not violate the Fourteenth Amendment because it treated all aliens ineligible for citizenship equally.
+Which means the Court reasoned that the law did not violate the Fourteenth Amendment because it treated all aliens ineligible for citizenship equally.
 This reasoning, however, ignored the underlying racial motivations behind the law.

 Early Attempts at Repeal:

 • Even during its enforcement, there were voices of dissent and calls for repeal.
-However, the political climate was not conducive to such efforts.
+Even so, the political climate was not conducive to such efforts.

 The Post-World War II Shift: